 Garden Valley Center for the Arts Director: Greg Simione

-Steve Wadner, who was a featured artist in the Art Center Gallery a year ago, also taught a class interested adults.
+Steve Wadner, who was a featured artist in the Art Center Gallery, also taught a class interested adults.
 We are hoping to display some of them at the "July Local Artists Show" .

 Garden Valley High School students had the unique experience of learning about “Repurpose Clock Design”.